-Having recieved our charter in 2019, why should veterans choose to join the American Legion New Haven Post 210 in Connecticut?
+Having just chartered in 2018, why should veterans choose to join the American Legion New Haven Post 210 in Connecticut?

 By Charles M. Pickett

 We don’t have a building.
 We don’t have a bar.
 We’re one of the smallest American Legion posts in Connecticut.

 However, 75% of our members are Post-9/11 veterans.
 Four of our five post officers are female and are either in college or have a masters degree.
 What we lack in property we exceed in potential.
 We are diverse, we are different, and we are what the current US military looks like.

 - Our dues are $32.00 vs $45.00 for Post 200.